 - The School Nursing Service is available to all school aged children and provides targeted support where needed.
 We operate an open referral system, so anyone can refer.
 Please provide as much information as possible so we can best meet children's needs by completing the online School Nursing Service Referral Form in this link here School Nurse Referral Form - Thank you.

-- Each primary school has a named school nurse who can be contacted either through the school or directly at Lukis House.
+- Each primary school has a Lead named School Nurse and Staff Nurse who can be contacted either through the school or directly at Lukis House.
 We can provide confidential help and advice to children, parents, carers and families in these areas:

 - Help and support for parents and carers to meet their children's health needs such as healthy lifestyle, enuresis (bed-wetting), sleep and hygiene.

 - Support parents and carers with their child's physical and emotional health and behaviour.